-Mix the salt, sugar and Duck Duck Goose together in a bowl.
+Mix the salt, sugar and Asian Wok spice together in a bowl.
 Rub the mixture inside the duck cavity and ensure the interior is fully coated.
 Mix the garlic, hoisin and soy sauce in a bowl and pour inside the cavity.
 Rub in the mixture to ensure good coverage.
 Insert the ginger and spring onion.

 Use a skewer to close the cavity.
 Wipe the outside of the skin to ensure no sauce is left on the outside of the duck (this is done to avoid burning the skin during roasting).

 Bring a big pot of water to boil add the bicarb soda.

 Using a balloon pump, carefully pump air between the duck skin and meat.
 Put the opening of the pump in the neck area underneath the skin.
 Push a few pumps until you can see the skin balloon up.
 Take care not to over pump as it might break the skin.
 Remove the pump and hold on to the neck opening to avoid air escaping.
 Holding the neck of the duck, plunge the duck into the hot water and then lift out.
 Repeat a few times and ensure the entire duck is covered.
 If your pot is not big enough, you can turn the duck upside down and repeat the same process until the entire duck has been submerged.
 This will tighten the duck skin and is critical to achieving crispy skin.